ajax-crypto/glimmer/README.md

 The script will download dependencies and build a static library out of glimmer.
 The library will be located in `staticlib/combined/glimmer.lib`.
 X11 development libraries are required to build on Linux. *Wayland is work in progress*

 Supported platforms include Windows and Linux.
-(Mac support will come in future) Tested compilers include GCC (Linux) and MSVC (Windows).
+(Mac support will come in future).
+Tested compilers include GCC (Linux) and MSVC (Windows).

 <h2> TODO(s) </h2>

 - [ ] **Improved Focus Handling** : Focus handling for input widgets and handling focus shifts with tab button.
-(This also enables keyboard navigation of UI)
+(This also enables keyboard navigation of UI).

 - [ ] **Wayland support on Linux** : Currently, X11 libraries are used on Linux for window handling, wayland support has to be added.
-(This might require small changes as SDL3 already integrates that)
+(This might require small changes as SDL3 already integrates that).

+- [ ] **Text Selection** : Enable text selection in any label/button or equivalent (including copy to clipboard).

 - **Support for more Platforms** :
   - [ ] Use emscripten to compile glimmer for web as a web-assembly file.